-The URA requires that you make an appointment to tour the property before you submit an application.
+The URA requires that you make an appointment to tour the property you're interested in before you submit an application.
 All properties are sold on an "as is" basis.
 You may schedule an appointment to tour up to two (2) properties per day.

 Acceptance of your application by URA staff does not automatically guarantee your offer will be placed on the next URA Meeting Agenda.

-When submitting an offer on a commercial property you also need to include a business plan, along with the standard application.
+When submitting an offer on a commercial property you also need to include a business plan, along with the requirements of a standard application.

 Closing will take place within 2 (two) months of acceptance.
 Buyers have one year to complete renovations to the property.

 If you have any questions, would like to see a property list, receive an application or set up an appointment to view a property, email or call us and we will be glad to help you.
 Email – email@example.com or firstname.lastname@example.org.
 Office: (315) 792-0181.